Japan–United States relations: The road to war

 The Netherlands possessed limited but far from token naval assets stationed in the region to defend their lucrative colonial possessions in the East Indies.
 The role of Dutch forces was to contribute to a combined allied force of available assets, that together could contest against the Japanese Fleet.
 Independently, Dutch forces served to delay the Japanese invasion long enough to destroy the oil wells, drilling equipment, refineries, and pipelines that Japan coveted as vital war assets.

-Military strategy and decision making in Tokyo was effectively exercised by the Army, and rubber-stamped by Emperor Hirohito; the Navy also exerted more limited influence.
-However, the civilian government and diplomats were largely irrelevant.
+Military strategy and decision making in Tokyo were effectively exercised by the Imperial Japanese Army, and rubber-stamped by Emperor Hirohito; the Imperial Japanese Navy also exerted more limited influence.
+Meanwhile, the civilian government and diplomats were largely irrelevant.
 The Army regarded their conquest of China as their primary objective, but operations in Manchuria had created a long border with the USSR.
 Informal, large-scale military clashes with Soviet forces at Nomonhan in summer 1939 demonstrated that the Soviets possessed a decisive military advantage over Japanese land forces.
-Despite being in an alliance with Germany, Japan did not assist their invasion of the Soviet Union in June 1941 to any significant degree—Japan had signed a non aggression pact with the Soviet Union in April 1941.
+Despite being in an alliance with Germany, Japan did not assist their invasion of the Soviet Union in June 1941 to any significant degree—Japan had signed a non-aggression pact with the Soviet Union in April 1941.

 The Japanese realized the urgent need for oil, over 90% of which was supplied by the United States, Britain and the Netherlands.
 From the Army's perspective, a secure fuel supply was essential for the warplanes, tanks, and trucks—as well as the Navy's warships and warplanes.
 The solution was to send the Navy south, to seize the oilfields in the Dutch East Indies and nearby British colonies.
 Some admirals and many civilians, including Prime Minister Konoe Fumimaro, believed that a war with the U.S. would end in defeat.
 The alternative was the loss of honor and power.

 While the admirals were dubious about their long-term ability to confront the American and British navies, they hoped that a decisive blow destroying the American fleet at Pearl Harbor would bring the enemy to the negotiating table for a favorable outcome.
 Japanese diplomats were sent to Washington in summer 1941 to engage in high-level negotiations.
 However, they did not speak for the Army leadership, who made the ultimate decisions.
 By early October both sides concluded that compromise was not feasible.
 Japan's determination to continue their war in China and America's commitment to defend China ended prospects for peace.
 The failure of these negotiations would serve as the catalyst for the fall of Japan's civilian government and the Army under General Tojo seizing total control of Japanese foreign policy, whose militarist faction was determined on a course of war with the United States.